Learning Outcomes

 This article has covered the following key knowledge points:

-- The investigation of title for freehold property involves producing an unbroken chain of title deeds with a good root at least 15 years old.
+- The investigation of title for freehold property involves producing an unbroken chain of title deeds with a good root at least 15 years old; titles that should have been registered due to a triggering event must be regularised.

-- Legal rights normally bind the world, but rare exceptions (e.g., puisne mortgages) require registration.
+- Legal rights normally bind the world, but rare exceptions (e.g., puisne mortgages) require registration in unregistered land.

-- Equitable rights must be properly protected, often through land charges registration, to bind purchasers for value.
+- Equitable rights must be properly protected—via Land Charges registration (unregistered land) or notices/restrictions (registered land)—to bind purchasers for value.

 - Failure to register a registrable charge generally renders the interest void against a buyer for value, even with actual notice.

-- The doctrine of notice protects beneficiaries under trusts and some older interests; actual, constructive, or imputed notice can be relevant.
+- The doctrine of notice protects beneficiaries under trusts and some older interests in unregistered land; actual, constructive, or imputed notice can be relevant.

 Key Terms and Concepts